 As you complete courses you will add products to a professional portfolio.
 This portfolio is submitted to faculty your final semester and serves as the comprehensive exam for the master’s degree.
-Links to recent portfolios are available; reviewing this work can give you an idea of the kind of courses, projects, and careers our students engage in.
+Links to recent portfolios can be found on the ILT resources page; reviewing this work can give you an idea of the kind of courses, projects, and careers our students engage in.

 You need home access to a computer (Windows or Mac) with a high-speed Internet connection.